 The Local Public Health Assessment and Planning process aims to help local health departments assess and prioritize the health needs of their communities, assess and prioritize their own internal capacity to meet those health needs, and develop action plans to meet those needs.

 This process is one component of a larger local public health quality improvement process.
 Other components of the larger improvement process include the local public health Annual Reporting system (PPMRS) and the Accountability Review Process.

-Minnesota's local public health Annual Reporting system (PPMRS) is a web-based information system that collects and reports on the activities, funding, staffing and performance of Minnesota's local public health departments.
+Minnesota's local public health Annual Reporting system (formerly called PPMRS) is a web-based information system that collects and reports on the activities, funding, staffing and performance of Minnesota's local public health departments.
 Annual Reporting aims to describe key aspects of Minnesota's public health system, provide consistent and accurate information that can be used to improve delivery of public health, and provide accountability and meet the reporting requirements of the Local Public Health Act.

 - Minnesota for Center Health Statistics